 Currently, the agency operates School Programs in Newton and Needham.
 Please contact us if you are interested in learning more about the program.

-JBBBS has launched an LGBTQ+ pilot program which will pair LGBTQ+ youth with LGBTQ+ identified mentors (21+) who can uniquely empathize and support youth through similar lived experiences.
+Now in its second year, JBBBS LGBTQ+ program pairs LGBTQ+ youth with LGBTQ+ identified mentors (21+) who can uniquely empathize and support youth through similar lived experiences.

 LGBTQ+ mentors may be role models for identity development, resilience and helping explore strategies to overcome stigma and bias.
 Mentors may also provide a positive sense of self and increased ease with one’s identity.
 Adults who have navigated the difficulty of understanding, sharing and accepting “otherness” may play a powerful role in supporting youth going through similar experiences.